One of the first steps in cutting the cord on cable is finding an antenna to get free broadcast TV.

 DIY Versions – Some folks even “MacGyver” their own antennas from plans on the internet

-How to Choose the Right TV Antenna
+How to Choose the Right Over-the-Air TV Antenna:

 Indoor TV antennas are best for those living in urban areas, 30 miles (50 KMs) or less from local OTA TV broadcast towers.